-Under the company law regime, directors are personally and jointly liable, vis-à-vis creditors, when the company becomes insolvent as a consequence of the breach of provisions aimed at protecting creditors’ interests.
+Under the company law regime, directors are personally and jointly liable vis-à-vis creditors if the company becomes insolvent as a consequence of the breach of provisions aimed at protecting creditors’ interests.

-Insolvency law liability will apply when the insolvency has been created or deepened as a consequence of wilful or grossly negligent acts or omissions performed by directors (including shadow directors) in the three years preceding the insolvency proceeding.
+Insolvency law liability will apply when the insolvency has been created or deepened as a consequence of wilful or grossly negligent acts or omissions on the part of the directors (including de facto and shadow directors) in the three years preceding the opening of the insolvency proceeding.

 Duties Vis-à-Vis Subsidiaries and Shareholders